Andrew-star2008/OpenPlayer/README.md

 # Player Functions:
 - selecting a track file (marked with a document icon)
+- selecting a folder where all tracks are arranged for alternate playback (indicated by the folder icon)
 - track start
 - track pause
 - adjusting the playback volume